 Deep root watering is very necessary.
 My father-in-law buries PVC pipes in the ground and leaves a length of them exposed above the ground to dump water directly into that deep root system.
 His tomatoes grow to be about 10 feet tall each year.

 The sun can be a double-edged sword.
 While lots of sun in the early days of growing can be great, hot temperatures and the glaring sun can take a toll on your plants in July and August.

-In fact, trimming most of the lower leaves on your plant will focus nutrients into the higher leaves and tomatoes.
+In fact, trimming most of the lower leaves on your plant will focus nutrients on the higher leaves and tomatoes.

 Tomatoes take up a lot of nutrients from the soil.
 To make big, red, ripe tomatoes, they need a lot of nutrients!

-It’s important to replace that soil year over year and even give it rest some years.
+It’s important to replace that soil year over year and even give it some rest.
 You can learn how to plant tomatoes in grow bags or pots if you can manage the soil and watering.

-Things like compost and Azomite are powerful all organic solutions that can aid in the replacement of nutrients in the soil.
+Things like compost and azomite are powerful organic solutions that can aid in the replacement of nutrients in the soil.